Discover the Deepest Lake in Miami-Dade County

 ©jo Crebbin/Shutterstock.com

-Given that West Lake is located within the Everglades National Park system, it offers visitors plenty of recreational opportunities.
-However, this is also Florida.
-You’ll need to be prepared when it comes to potentially dangerous wildlife as well as wild and wet weather!
-West Lake is large and glassy for much of an average day, but it can easily get windy and stormy without warning.
+Since West Lake is located within the Everglades National Park system, it offers visitors plenty of recreational opportunities.
+However, this is also Florida, so you’ll need to be aware of both any dangerous wildlife and weather.
+West Lake is large and glassy on an average day, but winds and storms may pick up without warning.

-However, it is a relatively underutilized lake when it comes to paddling and boating, so taking advantage of a lack of crowds may be something you are interested in.
-West Lake’s primary attractions include an overlook that shows off both the lake and the sea, as well as an interpretive boardwalk.
-This half-mile trail leads guests over the shallow shoreline of West Lake.
-It offers visitors information about local wildlife as well as a chance to walk through mangrove trees, up close and personal!
+However, it is a relatively underutilized lake for paddling and boating, so you may be interested in taking advantage of a lack of crowds.
+West Lake’s primary attractions include an overlook showing off the lake and the sea and an interpretive boardwalk.
+This half-mile trail leads guests over the shallow shoreline of West Lake, offering visitors information about local wildlife and a chance to walk through mangrove trees.

-Swimming is prohibited in West Lake, though some fishing is allowed so long as you follow strict rules and guidelines.
+Swimming is prohibited in West Lake, though some fishing is allowed if you follow strict rules and guidelines.
 The Everglades are an extremely delicate ecosystem, and West Lake is largely left alone.
 This means that some paddling or boating may prove difficult if debris has piled up, particularly in the channels that make up the West Lake Canoe Trail.

 Wildlife in West Lake